VueDominicana/DominicanWhoCodes/README.md

 # DominicanWhoCodes

-Open source project inspired in http://indianswhodesign.in, made to expose all the developers from the Dominican Republic with their skills and contacts.
+Open source project inspired in [Indians
+Who Design](http://indianswhodesign.in), made to expose all the developers from the Dominican Republic with their skills and contacts.

-The idea is to have this directoy where you could find the Dominicans devs info, this project is basically for me and @ManuHernandez (and everybody who want to collaborate) to learn/use some of the main JS front-end frameworks (Angular, Vue and React), play with some WebAssembly technologies like Blazor and also implement a Microservices Architecture.
+The idea is to have this directoy where you could find the Dominicans devs info, this project is basically for [me](https://github.com/DannyFeliz) and [ManuHernandez](https://github.com/ManuHernandez) (and everybody who want to collaborate) to learn/use some of the main JS front-end frameworks (Angular, Vue and React), play with some WebAssembly technologies like Blazor and also implement a Microservices Architecture.

 See the [Roadmap](https://github.com/AngelGarcia13/DominicanWhoCodes/blob/master/Roadmap.md) for more technical details.